 The sun has set now and we cross the road to Wat Mahathat, one of the most famous temple complexes in Ayutthaya Historical Park.
 Wat Mahathat, a royal monastery, once served as the seat of the Sangaraja, the head of the Buddhist monks.

-We continue our spectacular evening bike ride and pass the illuminated Wat Ratchaburana and Wat Phra Ram.
+We continue our spectacular evening bike ride and pass Wat Ratchaburana and Wat Phra Ram.
 Of course we can stop to make some pictures.
 The next impressive temple where we make a stop is Wat Phra Si Sanphet which was built in several phases in the 15th and 16th century.
 It was located inside the compound of the Grand Palace and served as a royal chapel.

 After the Burmese conquered Ayutthaya the temple was sacked and mostly destroyed; all that remained were the three chedis which contain the ashes of three Ayutthaya kings.